UFCU Disch–Falk Field: Stadium History

 Note: The entire playing surface, excluding the pitcher's mound, is FieldTurf.

+UFCU Disch–Falk Field has held 28 regionals and held six super regionals.

 Attendance

 In 2013, the Longhorns ranked 6th among Division I baseball programs in attendance, averaging 5,793 per home game.

 In 2012, college baseball writer Eric Sorenson ranked the stadium as the fifth best big game atmosphere in Division I baseball.

 Changes to Disch-Falk

 2006-2008 Renovation

-In July 2005, the University announced an $18 million renovation project for Disch-Falk Field.
+In July 2005, the university announced an $18 million renovation project for Disch-Falk Field.
 Construction began in late 2006.
-The Longhorns played their 2007 season at the stadium during the renovation, although a few early season games and the NCAA Regional Tournament were moved to the nearby Dell Diamond.
+The Longhorns played their 2007 season at the stadium during the renovation, although a few early season games and the NCAA Regional tournament were moved to the nearby Dell Diamond.
 Completed for the 2008 season, the renovated Disch-Falk field was designed by architectural firm DLR Group.
 The renovations included: